Comic

 No hay anuncios

-The journey is already in the process of being adapted into a film.
+The journey is already in the process of being adapted for cinema.
 Are you participating in the project in any way?

-— I no longer get involved in the films made from my comics.
-A few years ago I had a bad experience and it seemed to me like a waste of time to dedicate so much effort to something in which, in the end, it's the producer or the director on duty who makes the decisions.
+— I no longer get involved in movies made from my comics.
+A few years ago I had a bad experience and it seemed like a waste of time to dedicate so much effort to something where, in the end, it's the producer or the director on duty who makes the decisions.
 I prefer to stay out of it.
-If the screenwriters or directors want to, I love to chat and explain things to them, because in the end I have a lot of discarded material that didn't fit in the story or with the passage of time things have happened that can no longer go into the comic but can go into the film.
-In any case, I don't feel like going back to a story I've already done and dedicating two more years of my life to it, I prefer to work on new projects.
+If the screenwriters or directors want, I love to chat and explain things to them, because in the end I have a lot of discarded material that didn't fit in the story or over time things have happened that can no longer go into the comic but can go into the movie.
+In any case, I don't feel like going back to a story I've already done and dedicating another two years of my life to it, I prefer to work on new projects.

-It's curious that even from a young age I used comics to fix my memory.
+It's curious that even as a child I used comics to fix my memory.

 Cargando